maitreverge/minishell_101/ressources/maitreverge/README.md

 The `closedir` function is a standard C function that closes a directory stream.

-- ***Function Description***:: `closedir` closes the directory stream associated with `dir`.
+- ***Function Description***: `closedir` closes the directory stream associated with `dir`.
 A successful call to `closedir` also closes the underlying file descriptor associated with dir.
 The directory stream descriptor dir is not available after this call.
 It returns 0 on success, and -1 on error.

 - ***Prototype***: `int closedir(DIR *dir);`